 A strict gluten-free bakery is defined as a bakery that uses absolutely no gluten in any of its products.
 Key advantages to ordering your cake from a gluten-free bakery are many, the most prominent of which is that you will not have to worry about cross contamination during the preparations of your cake.
 However, your main challenge in locating a gluten-free bakery is that these specialty bakeries are still relatively rare.
 Large metropolitan cities may feature less than a handful of such locations, but smaller and more remote townships will likely lack them altogether.

 You'll need to run a specialized search for a gluten-free bakery in your area.
 In some cases, you may be able to locate a bakery that is a considerable distance away that will still ship to your location.
-A sampling of gluten-free bakeries include:
+A small sampling of gluten-free bakeries include:

 - Sweet Christine's: Sweet Christine's is a gluten-free bakery with a lot of options.
 They will ship some options nationwide; other items, like cakes, must be picked up in person.

-Bakeries with Gluten-Free Options
+Bakeries With Gluten-Free Options

 More and more bakeries are catching on to the needs of the gluten-free community.
 Many famous bakeries accommodate their celiac clientele by offering gluten-free options.
 Naturally, not all bakeries will provide a gluten-free cake version and you are likely to have more success with the bakeries of a bigger name that cater to a broader customer base.